 I have to admit, it took us awhile to park the trailer into the site.
-The guy in the RV across from us loved it - he watched us the entire time, peeking through his window curtains.
-We don't have the hang of parking it just yet - we had a tree that was in the way of opening the slide if you didn't back up the trailer just right and we had a picnic table that was in the way of the front door.
-Parking the trailer also tests your communication skills with your partner.
+The guy in the RV across from us loved it - he watched us the entire time.
+Buddy, I totally saw you peeking through your window curtains!
+We don't have the hang of parking it just yet - we had a tree that was in the way of opening the slide if we didn't back up the trailer just right.
+And we had a picnic table that was in the way of the front door.
+Parking the trailer apparently tests your communication skills with your partner.
 At one point I realized that we could just use our cell phones to talk to one another instead of trying to use confusing hand gestures, yelling over the truck engine, and making sure Jerud could see me through the side mirrors.

-Then once we got the trailer parked just right we realized it wasn't leveled enough so we'd have to fiddle with the leveling blocks.
+Then once we got the trailer parked just right we realized it wasn't leveled enough, so we had to fiddle with the leveling blocks.
 A lot of people use blocks of wood to level the trailer but we purchased a set of 10 plastic leveling blocks - they are lighter weight and pretty easy to use once you figure out the different configuration options.

-It was pretty exciting when we unpacked our stuff for the weekend into the RV.
-I started to get excited again realizing what it would be like to actually live in the RV - minus the sleeping bags.
+It was pretty exciting when we unpacked our stuff for a weekend in the RV.
+I started to get excited again whenever I realized this is what it would be like to actually live in the RV - minus the sleeping bags.
 Although sleeping bags are super comfy and warm and I'm pretty sure that there will be days that I pull out my zero degree sleeping bag since we don't have central heat in the trailer.
 The dogs each had their own sleeping bags too.